projectsveltos/sveltos/docs/addons/addons.md

 **Please note:** The CAPI clusters are registered in the **projectsveltos** namespace.
 If you register the clusters in a different namespace, update the command mentioned above.

 ### Step 2: Add Kubernetes Label
-The second step is to assing a specific label to the Sveltos Clusters to receive specific add-ons.
-In this example, we will assing the label *env=prod*.
+The second step is to assign a specific label to the Sveltos Clusters to receive specific add-ons.
+In this example, we will assign the label *env=prod*.

 ```bash
 kubectl label sveltosclusters cluster12 env=prod -n projectsveltos